who i am

 At the time, I didn't even know that the pectus excavatum surgery (Nuss procedure) requires one or more metal bars to be inserted behind the breastbone to push it into a normal position.

-The Nuss bars are left there sit for three years before they are removed with another surgery.
+The Nuss bars are required to sit there for three years before they are removed with another surgery.

 Imagine how I would feel like knowing this.